jayacotton/inettools-z80/README.md

 digit:  This runs a wall clock using ASCII art to draw digits and loops at about 4 hz. you can exit with ctrl-c.
 This does require that your terminal work with vt100 commands.

+Setting the clock for digit.
+I use timezone to set the 'time zone' and then ntp to get the network time from google.
+Timezone must be set befor ntp in order to take advantage of the time zone convertion code in ntp.

 ```
 C>l:digit
  2222   2222         555555  9999         44  44  6666